Code-Institute-Submissions/ShoeShine/README.md

 As a user, i want to know what my shoes are cleaned with, so i know they are not harmful.
 As a user, i want to know tje process of how to shoes are cleaned from start to finish, so i can see if its right for me.

+## Features

+#### Existing Features

+Packages Button - allows users to compare packages to decide what package is best for them.
+Testimonals Button - allows users to go to the testimonal section directly on a different page, which will let users see previous users experience.